DerekYang2/FluentDL/README.md

 This project is deployed using MSIX, which installs the application on Windows.
 To install this application, download the folder from [Releases](https://github.com/DerekYang2/FluentDL/releases) and open the `FluentDL_{VERSION}_x64_MSIX.msix` file.
 This will open a prompt that installs the application and all its dependencies (including the FFmpeg executable).

-Currently, the installation process is a bit complex because the certificate is self-signed and must be trusted by the user for the MSIX to work.
+The installation process currently requires an extra step because the certificate is self-signed.
+It must be trusted by the user before running the MSIX installer.

 #### How do I trust the certificate?
 In order to trust the certificate, click and open the `FluentDL_Certificate.cer` certificate file in the folder.